Common problems associated with hatch covers

 Swedish Club guidelines for bills of lading published

 The Swedish Club has released a set of guidelines covering the most common issues with bills of lading.
-The guidelines have been written in response to requests from operators asking for further support in dealing with some of the practical and theoretical aspects of bills of lading.
+The Swedish Club guidelines have been written in response to requests from operators asking for further support in dealing with some of the practical and theoretical aspects of bills of lading.

 Despite their seeming simplicity, a bill of lading is still a contract, and the reality is that whilst there is a lot of information available, it is not always easy to find.
-Part of the issue is that much of the available advice is found in legal textbooks, which may reach a restricted audience the Club said.
+Part of the issue is that much of the available advice is found in legal textbooks, which may reach a restricted audience The Swedish Club said.
 Continue reading “Swedish Club guidelines for bills of lading published”

 Quantum for claims due to fires onboard ships surpass US$ 4 million